Homosexuality and the Anglican Communion: Church of Uganda

 The Ugandan church cut ties with its North American counterparts over homosexuality.
-It declared itself in full communion with the Anglican Church in North America, a denomination not recognised by the Anglican Communion that was formed by lay and clergy members who had left The Episcopal Church and the Anglican Church of Canada over matters of LGBT inclusion.
+It declared itself in full communion with the Anglican Church in North America, a denomination not recognised by the Anglican Communion that was formed by lay and clergy members who had left The Episcopal Church and the Anglican Church of Canada over matters of LGBTQ inclusion.

 In 2005, Henry Luke Orombi, then Archbishop of Uganda, criticised the Church of England for permitting priests to enter into same-sex civil partnerships.
 In 2013, Stanley Ntagali, Archbishop of Uganda, maintained opposition to clergy in civil unions opposing the Church of England's decision to allow bishops to register a civil partnership.
 Ntagali stated that "to allow clergy in civil partnerships to be eligible to become Bishops is really no different from allowing gay Bishops.
 This decision violates our Biblical faith and agreements within the Anglican Communion."
 Ntagali compared England's decision to those made in other western Anglican provinces.
 "Sadly we must also declare that if the Church of England continues in this contrary direction we must further separate ourselves from it and we are prepared to take the same actions as those prompted by the decisions of The Episcopal Church (USA) and the Anglican Church of Canada ten years ago."